Geneva II Conference on Syria: Conference

 On Friday 24 January 2014, the opposing sides would hold their first face-to-face talks, in the presence of United Nations mediators.

 It was later said in the talks that Assad's position as president is non-negotiable.

 Still later on 24 January, United Nations spokeswoman, Alessandra Velluci, told a news briefing in Geneva, "This process is being shaped at the moment.
 It has to take time for the preparations.
 There are no Syrian-Syrian talks at the moment.
 I cannot tell you anything about what will happen in the next few days."

 The first round of talks ended on 31 January.
 The second round of negotiations took place on 10–15 February 2014, but yielded no tangible results.
-The two weeklong rounds have produced no actual negotiations on resolving a conflict or even what discuss and how to do so.
+The two weeklong rounds produced no actual negotiations on resolving a conflict or even what to discuss and how to do so.
 A third round of negotiations was planned, though no dates were set.